mmpx12/pwndb/README.md

 - Only "like results" (for [pwndb.py](https://github.com/davidtavarez/pwndb))
 - Reverse password search
 - Check if pwndb server is up
+- Use scylla when pwndb is down (or not)
 - ...

 ## Install: